World History

 New School Curriculum aims to ‘fill in the blanks’ about untold aspects of black history.
 The Black History 365 includes events from ancient civilization to current events.

-“We have over 3,000 original images that many people have never seen before,” said BH365 CEO, Walter Milton Jr., who said the course work chronicles black history, the good, bad and the ugly.
+“We have over 3,000 original images that many people have never seen before,” said BH365 CEO, Walter Milton Jr., who said the coursework chronicles black history, the good, bad, and the ugly.

 “We have the syphilis project, Tuskegee Syphilis Project that has caused a lot of mistrust in the African-American community.
 Just the lynchings, Jesse Washington, in Texas, just half the half the town came out to see the lynching,” Freeman said.